Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• The annual performance (CAGR) over 5 years of Aronson Family Taxable Portfolio is 5.7%, which is smaller, thus worse compared to the benchmark SPY (13.4%) in the same period.
+• The annual return (CAGR) over 5 years of Aronson Family Taxable Portfolio is 7.1%, which is lower, thus worse compared to the benchmark SPY (15.9%) in the same period.

 Volatility: